-The price shown above is the price of the DC motor sold by Cytron.
+The price shown above is the price of the DC motors sold by Cytron.

-You can see more detail about our DC motor here.
+You can see more detail about our DC motors here.

 STEP 3: What is the specification you need to know before you buy a DC motor?